Preparing our gardens for winter

 Our yards can become havens for creatures, large and small, depending on what we plant in them and how we tend to our cultivated spaces.

-Let nature do the work.
+However, We can’t just let nature do all the work.

 - TIP – Don’t be tempted to add other organic matter such as grass clippings, prunings or compost – it will drastically decrease the quality of this cozy habitat.

 Roses – to deter powdery mildew, blackspot, and some other fungal diseases, destroy all leaf litter from roses rather than composting or mulching it.
 Read More